Your Andy Warhol Specialists

 Hidden

-Warhol juxtaposes the horror of execution with the candy-coated colors of advertisements, illustrating the relationship between the media and tragedy.
-While a news photograph such as this one portrays something disturbing and violent, its purpose is still the same as an advertisement: to sell an idea to the masses.
+Warhol juxtaposes the horror of execution with the candy-coated colors of advertisements, satirically illustrating the relationship between the media and tragedy.
+While a news photograph like the Electric Chair portrays something disturbing and violent, its purpose is still the same as any advertisement: to sell an idea to the masses.
 When the Rosenbergs were executed on the public stage, for instance, Americans found a scapegoat for their fears of communism and bought into the hysteria surrounding their deaths.

 Share this page: